Pruned inside-out polytopes, combinatorial reciprocity theorems and generalized permutahedra: Applications

-Hence, hypergraphic polytopes are generalized permutahedra. \end{prop} \begin{rem} Postnikov uses a different convention for the facet description of a generalized permutahedron:

-This results in a differing formulation of \cref{cor:hgPgP} which is nevertheless equivalent. \end{rem} For an interesting characterization when a submodular function gives rise to a hypergraphic polytope see \cite[Proposition~19.4.]{AA17}.

 The vertices of graphic polytopes are described by the acyclic orientations of the corresponding graph \cite[Corollary 4.2]{Zaslavsky1991}.
 We will give an analogous statement and proof for hypergraphic polytopes.
-In order to do so we need the subsequent definitions following \footnote{Some of the definitions are also mentioned by Postnivkov (\url{http://math.mit.edu/~apost/courses/18.218_2016/} Problem set 2, Problem 6).} \cite{Aval2020}.
+In order to do so we need the subsequent definitions following \footnote{Some of the definitions are also mentioned by Postnikov (\url{http://math.mit.edu/~apost/courses/18.218_2016/} Problem set 2, Problem 6).} \cite{Aval2020}.
 A \demph{heading} \footnote{We have chosen to call this generalization of orientations \emph{heading} to distinguish it from other definitions of orientations for hypergraphs.} $\Or$ of a hypergraph $h=(I,E)$ is a map $\Or\colon E\to I$ such that for every hyperedge $e\in E$ we have $\Or(e)\in e$.
 In other words the heading $\Or$ picks for every hyperedge $e$ a node $i=\Or(e)\in e$ within that hyperedge.
 We will call that node $\Or(e)$ the \demph{head of the hyperedge} $e$.
 An \demph{oriented cycle} in a heading $\Or$ of a hypergraph $h$ is a sequence $e_1,\dots, e_\ell$ of hyperedges such that

 A heading $\Or$ of a hypergraph $h$ is called \demph{acyclic} if it does not contain any oriented cycle.
 See \cref{abb:hg_def} for some examples.
-Note that the notions of heading and acyclic here are different from the notions of orientation in \cite{Benedetti2019} and \cite{Reff2012, Rusnak2013}.
+Note that the notions of heading and acyclic here are special cases of the notions in \cite{Benedetti2019, karaboghossian_combinatorial_2022, Reff2012, Rusnak2013}.

-The following description of the vertices of the hypergraphic polytope in terms of acyclic orientations plays a central role in the remainder of this paper.
-This result (\cref{prop:hgPconv}) is stated without proof in \cite{CardinalJean2018}, where Cardinal and Felsner give a graph-theoretic proof for the vertex description of graphic polytopes.
-We adapt and generalize the proof idea to the hypergraphic setting. \begin{prop} For a hypergraph $h=(I,E)$ the hypergraphic polytope $\Pol(h)$ can be described as
+The following description of the vertices of the hypergraphic polytope in terms of acyclic orientations plays a central role in the remainder of this paper and is a particular instance of, e.g., \cite[Theorem~$2.18.$]{Benedetti2019}. \cref{prop:hgPconv} was stated without proof in \cite{CardinalJean2018}.
+For convenience we give an elementary proof generalizing the proof idea for graphs presented in \cite{CardinalJean2018}. \begin{prop} For a hypergraph $h=(I,E)$ the hypergraphic polytope $\Pol(h)$ can be described as

 where